-SSAC Associate and Senior Lecturer in Law, Monash University
+SSAC Associate and Associate Professor in Law, Monash University

 Kate Seear is an Associate Researcher in the SSAC program at NDRI and a Senior Lecturer in the Faculty of Law at Monash University.
 An Australian Research Council DECRA Fellow (2016-2018), Kate is also a practising solicitor, Co-Convenor of the Faculty’s Legal Practice Programs and the Academic Director of the Springvale Monash Legal Service.
 Her research is socio-legal and empirical in nature and typically explores connections between law, health, gender and the body.
 Her interests include the intersections between harm reduction and the law, and addiction and the law.
 Before commencing with Monash University, Kate was a Research Fellow in the Social Studies of Addiction Concepts program.

 Kate is the author of two books – Making Disease, Making Citizens: The politics of hepatitis C (with Professor Suzanne Fraser) and The Making of a Modern Epidemic: Endometriosis, Gender and Politics (Ashgate in 2014), which is based upon Kate’s PhD research.
 Kate has a unique multi-disciplinary background, with expertise in sociology, gender and the law.
 Kate has previously been a Lecturer and Research Fellow in Sociology and Gender Studies in the Faculty of Arts at Monash University and a Research Assistant in the National Centre in HIV Social Research at the University of New South Wales.